catseye/Lariat/README.md

 > an abstraction, or an application, and specify functions for abstraction
 > and substitution.

-But, as he said earlier, substitution expects improper terms; so he appears to be asking for an abstract representation of lambda terms that includes improper lambda terms.
-(Either that or, based on his earlier remark about an "abstract signature for the λ-calculus", he intended the operations in this exercise to be on the level of the lambda calculus, i.e. beta-reduction and normalization?
-But that's not what he wrote, so I shall take him at his word.)
+However, as he mentioned earlier, these operations produce and expect improper terms; so he appears to be asking for an abstract representation of lambda terms that includes improper lambda terms.
+(Either that or, based on his remark about an "abstract signature for the λ-calculus", he intended the operations in this exercise to be on the level of the lambda calculus, i.e. beta-reduction and normalization?
+But that's not what he wrote, and lacking a copy of the 2nd edition to see if this has been corrected, I shall take him at his word.)

 I would argue that such an ADT has a lot less value to the programmer than an ADT in which only proper lambda terms can be represented.